Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 Given that the Datapath module is part of the top-level design, its functionality will be confirmed during the testing of the overall system.
 The top-level tests will validate the correct interaction between all components.

+### **Updated Register File (October 4th):**
+For the pipelined design, the register file must be write first as to allow values written to the register file to be accessed within the same clock cycle.
+As such, the previously designed register file needed to be slightly redesigned.
+The details of the change, and more about why this module was changed see [Challenges section #3](#3-register-file-read-before-write-hazard-october-4th).

+**Testing:**

+As of now, the modules correctness has been verified through the succeful simulation of the top-level module, however I soon plan on updating the register files testbench to reflect the changes made to it.

 ### **RISC-V Pipelined (October 3rd):**
 This is the module containing all subcomponents of the RISC-V processor, those being the datapath, control unit, and the hazard control unit.
 It consists of the instantation of all of these components, with wire signals instantied to connect the modules accordingly.
 It is meant to interface with a data memory and an instruction memory.